EditaMarija/Omnifood/README.md

 # Omnifood

-It is a landing page of a service that allows you to send healthy food at home Based on the projects of the Build Responsive Real World Websites with HTML5 and CSS3
+Omnifood is a premium food delivery company that delivers healthy meals to its subscribers.
+The website is meant as a gateway to the company's phone app.